What is the car loan?

 All your loan repayments should not exceed 33 percent of your total monthly income.
 This will enable you to continue repayments during a short period of unemployment, sick leave or after an accident.

 Make sure that you have considered all additional terms and costs.
 Remember to examine all the loan terms and conditions written in small letters.
-Consult with an expert if necessary to avoid additional obligations.
+Consult an expert if necessary to avoid additional obligations.